WakiMak/trentent.github.io-forked/_posts/2014-11-23-slow-citrix-web-interface-5-4-on-aspx-pages-or-how-to-load-test-your-wi.md

   <tr>
     <td style="text-align: center;">
-      One Moment Please&#8230; Â This screen takes minutes to resolve
+      One Moment Please... Â This screen takes minutes to resolve
     </td>
   </tr>
 </table>

-So what could be causing this? Â More often than not, it&#8217;s a broken XML broker that isn&#8217;t responding in a reasonable amount of time. Â But XML brokers don&#8217;t come into play with &#8216;Explicit Logon&#8217;, especially if you can&#8217;t even get to the logon page. Â In our scenario, we have two production Citrix Web Interface servers which are load-balanced in a round-robin scenario.
+So what could be causing this? Â More often than not, it's a broken XML broker that isn't responding in a reasonable amount of time. Â But XML brokers don't come into play with 'Explicit Logon', especially if you can't even get to the logon page. Â In our scenario, we have two production Citrix Web Interface servers which are load-balanced in a round-robin scenario.

-So I theorized that what&#8217;s happening is we are experiencing a load issue. Â That is our server cannot handle the number of connections that we our clients and PNA agents are producing. Â How can we prove this out? Â How many connections can our web interface accept?
+So I theorized that what's happening is we are experiencing a load issue. Â That is our server cannot handle the number of connections that we our clients and PNA agents are producing. Â How can we prove this out? Â How many connections can our web interface accept?

 To test out what the maximum number of connections our web interface servers can sustain I came up with a plan. Â We need to thoroughly exercise the ASP.NET scripts that Citrix has put together for the web interface. Â To do that we need I decided that logging in via explicit logon, skipping client installation (so client detection occurs) and then application enumeration. Â This sequence hits the following ASPX pages: